 Two-factor authentication is a safer way to log in where the user must confirm their identity twice, usually first with user name and password and then using a device such as cell phone or code chip.
 For NMBU’s part, the authentication will take place by user name and password, then one-time code on SMS.
 Read more about 2FA.

 Many have experienced attempts to fraud them in to give up the user name and password.
 When the user name and password are astray, criminals (hackers) can access NMBU systems and manipulate, delete, or copy out data.
 They may use the access to attack or abuse NMBU’s IT systems or to take over and send out fake emails from NMBU users.

-Is it completely safe when using secure login?
+Is it completely secure when using Two-factor authentication?

-No, it’s not 100% safe.
+No, it’s not 100% secure.
 For example, some may make fake webpages that also allow us to enter the one-time password at the same time as the password.
 We must therefore always be on guard.
-The advantage of two-factor authentication is that fraudsters can only act like us on one service and only once per fraud attempt (the codes are usually unique and only valid once)
+The advantage of Two-factor authentication is that fraudsters can only act like us on one service and only once per scam (the codes are usually unique and only valid once)

-So, even if that’s not certain, it’s so much safer that everyone should activate it.
+So even though it is not completely secure, it is so much safer that everyone should activate it.

-Read more about secure login here: (external website).
+Read more about secure login here: (external websites).

 Password advice from National Cyber Security Centre: https://www.ncsc.gov.uk/guidance/multi-factor-authentication-online-services

-Guides to enable 2-step verification privately from Nettvett.no https://nettvett.no/2-trinns-bekreftelse/
+Guides to enable Two-factor authentication privately from Nettvett.no no https://nettvett.no/2-trinns-bekreftelse/